Loading...

 A constant source returns a preconfigured settings node and never issues any updates.

-Constant sources are handy for unit testing and may serve as base classes for custom sources.
+Constant sources are handy for unit testing and may serve as base classes for .

 This source is not documented yet.
 Come back for updates later.